Good friends, great weather, spectacular scenery, and smooth roads. These were the ingredients of a recent cycling weekend at Acadia National Park.

 Other Activities in Acadia National Park

-In addition to cycling, Acadia National Park is well known for a wide variety of outdoor sports.
+In addition to cycling, Acadia National Park is well known for its wide variety of outdoor sports.
 So, maybe next time I won’t bring my road bike but some other toys.

 For hikers, there are over 120 miles (193 km) of trails ranging from easy walks to strenuous hikes.
 Hikers can pick from a wide choice of terrains; along the ocean, through woods, or, for the more energetic, up Cadillac Mountain.
 The National Geographic topographic map is a great resource for hikers.
 It lists all the trails complete with their length and difficulty level.